| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 `[a-z]'.

-locale, which determines the
+LC_ALL LC_CTYPE LANGThese variables specify the LC_CTYPE locale, which determines the

 type of characters, e.g., which characters are whitespace.

-These variables specify the LC_MESSAGES
+LC_ALL LC_MESSAGES LANGThese variables specify the LC_MESSAGES locale, which determines

-uses for messages.
+the language that grep uses for messages.
 The default C

 locale uses American English messages.

-behaves as POSIX.2 requires; otherwise,
+POSIXLY_CORRECTIf set, grep behaves as POSIX.2 requires; otherwise,

-behaves more like other GNU programs.
+grep behaves more like other GNU programs.
 POSIX.2

 requires that options that